MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-workspaces.md

 - Users must have access to a OneDrive for Business license to create an Edge Workspace.

 > [!IMPORTANT]
 > Remember that each user in a shared Edge Workspace brings their own identity, authentication, and cookies to the open websites.
-A user may might have access to a specific workspace, but might not have access to all the websites loaded in the workspace.
+A user might have access to a specific workspace, but might not have access to all the websites loaded in the workspace.

 ## Enable workspaces for users